Peach (singer): Personal life

 Peach was married from 1986–2009.
 She has one daughter, Gina Michelle Segall (b.
 1994), who sang the lead track in the movie, “The Ring" (2002), and who occasionally sings duets with her mom on tour.

 Peach has one sister, Lois Jean Manis, who lives in their home state of Indiana.

 Peach studied Judaism at the University of Judaism and officially converted in June 1997.

-In 2008, Peach followed in the footsteps of her hero, Tina Turner, by taking up the practice of chanting the mantra "Nam Myoho Renge Kyo" of Soka Gakkai International Buddhism).

 Peach's hobbies include studying languages: Japanese, Latin, French, Danish, Spanish.